-The freshness of the herbs are screaming for some earthiness- and nuts can achieve that perfect balance for you.
+The freshness of the herbs is screaming for some earthiness—and nuts can achieve that perfect balance for you.
 Pine nuts are such a delicacy because they somehow have this incredibly buttery taste, giving your pesto a delicious richness.

 Garlic is my (not-so!) secret weapon in the kitchen.
 It baffles me how something so small can contain so much flavor.